 Impact Investment: Land Covenanters Victoria

-Since the 1970s, the private land conservation movement has been growing, with around 1,500 Victorians placing perpetual covenants on their land to protect over 72,000 ha of habitat.
+Since the 1970s, the private land conservation movement has been growing rapidly, with around 1,500 Victorians placing perpetual covenants on their land via Trust for Nature (TFN), protecting over 110,000 hectares of habitat.

-While these landholders are supported by Trust for Nature, Land for Wildlife, local councils, catchment management authorities and other groups, there has been no mechanism to allow covenantors to come together to share knowledge.
+While these landholders are supported by TFN, Land for Wildlife, local councils, catchment management authorities and other groups, there has been no platform to bring covenantors together to share knowledge and advocate for better policies.

 “The Rendere Trust has been instrumental in getting Land Covenantors Victoria off the ground.
 Together we’ve been able to build awareness of the benefits of covenanting and how it enables individuals and families to take personal action to protect the environment.
 This is an inspirational movement – one that will gain significant momentum over the coming years, enabling more people to leave a living environmental legacy.